By CVO Staff

-Over the past three decades, University of Michigan’s women’s rowing team has evolved from a club sport to a varsity sport fully sanctioned by the NCAA.
+Over the past three decades, the University of Michigan’s women’s rowing team has evolved from a club sport to a varsity sport fully sanctioned by the NCAA.
 It’s considered one of the top programs in the country.
 In the past 12 years, Michigan has finished in the top 10 of the NCAA National Championships an incredible 10 times.
-The team even came so far as to finish runner up to the champions in 2001 and 2003.
-In 2012, Michigan was named Big Ten champions for rowing.
+The team even came so far as to finish runner-up to the champions in 2001 and 2003.
+In 2012, Michigan was named Big Ten champion for rowing.

 University of Pennsylvania

 The tradition of rowing at the University of Pennsylvania goes back to 1854.
 Currently, Penn boasts both men’s (lightweight and heavyweight) and women’s (open-weight) teams.
 All are sanctioned, and all compete in the Eastern Sprints League.
 Though it happened back in 1955, Penn’s men’s heavyweight crew remains one of the only American collegiate teams to win the prestigious Grand Challenge Cup at the Henley Royal Regatta in England.
 Some of Penn’s impressive rowing alumni include Susan Francia, Joe Burk, Ted Nash, Rusty Callow, John B. Kelly Jr., and Harry Parker.